transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: tsCauses}
 When running the {{site.data.keyword.blockchainfull_notm}} Platform on s390x architecture, or in an environment with constrained resources, it is possible that smart contract installation can fail on a peer if the default timeout is too short on the peer that is running the Fabric v2x image.

 In some cases, if you simply wait several minutes and then refresh the **Smart contracts** tab in the console, you can see that the smart contract was successfully installed.
-If that does not work, you need to override the peer configuration to extend the time out.
+You can customize how long the console waits for the installation to complete by changing the console settings with the [APIs](/apidocs/blockchain#edit-settings).
+See the `fabric_lc_install_cc_timeout_ms` setting.
+In some cases, it is the peer itself that is timing out and you need to override the peer configuration to extend its time out.
 {: tsResolve}

 1. From the console, open the peer tile and click the **Settings** icon.